 Programming language: the most frequently used programming language for ML development is Python.

 AI/ML stack: there’s definitely no shortage of decent ML frameworks allowing you to build machine learning models.
 Some popular choices include TensorFlow, PyTorch, Caffe, Scikit, Keras, Pandas, Numpy, and MXNet.

 Big data-processing: knowing that you’ll have to deal with massive amounts of information, you should also identify appropriate technologies for managing this data.
 Spark or Hadoop fit great for this purpose.

 There are many other instruments available to streamline and automate ML development.
 For example, CometML is a service that simplifies collaboration and version control during ML development.
-There’s also Dask-ML that helps to train ML models faster.
+There’s also Dask-ML that helps to train ML models for neural networks faster.

 However, these nascent tools are not required for proper AI development.
 The rest of the tech stack can be absolutely anything that works best for you.